All Episodes

 This is an absolutely insane thing for Alex to pretend he believes.

-I don't think that this kind of angle matches up well with America first.
+I don't think that this kind of angle matches up well with America-first type ideas.

 Also, doesn't Alex hate the CIA?